LunarLegacyStudios/Legacy-Clicker/README.md

 ### Security, Source Code & Ownership
 * **Audit Friendly:** If you have safety concerns, you are permitted to decompile the executable to audit the source code yourself.
-* **Proprietary Project:** Legacy Clicker is owned and operated solely by LunarLegacyStudios.
+* **Proprietary Project:** Legacy Clicker is owned and operated solely by MaxBonello/LunarLegacyStudios.
 It is not open source.
 * **Usage Restrictions:** You are strictly prohibited from sharing or redistributing any recovered or decompiled source code.
-* **Forks:** You may fork this project, but you must provide clear, visible credit to LunarLegacyStudios.
+* **Forks:** You may fork this project, but you must provide clear, visible credit directly to MaxBonello/LunarLegacyStudios.

 *Disclaimer: Some software or games explicitly ban automated inputs.
 Using this tool is at your own risk; the creator is not responsible for any account actions or bans.*